 The wounds of challenge, the pain of change

 No pain, no gain!
 Category management is not easy, and it is not about just doing a bit more of what we did before.
 It is about doing something fundamentally different that changes the game to determine and implement new sourcing strategies.
 Some of the biggest organizational benefits from category management are not, as you might think, a product of finding a new supplier, negotiating harder or running a competitive process, but instead come from challenging what has gone before and asking such questions as “Why do we buy it like that?”, “What if we did it this way?”, or “Why do you need it to that specification?”.

 With this challenge comes conflict, internal push-back, resistance and dispute – all signs of change and the current norms being shaken up.
 This is good!
 It means we are on the right track to breakthrough benefits.
 But it is also an uncomfortable position for procurement people to find themselves in if they are not prepared for it – and one that suppliers will exploit with their relationships with those across the rest of the business.
 When this happens, it can be tempting to keep the peace and take the easy way out by diluting down the potential breakthrough or settling for something closer to the status quo.
-Worse, if a lone procurement person causes ripples throughout an organization by suggesting we could do things differently but fails to get any senior support, they will soon give up.
+Worse, if

 Those in organizations that have implemented category management successfully and have secured significant benefits by doing things differently bear the wounds of challenge and have experienced the pain of hard change management.
 Furthermore, these organizations are those where there has been a clear executive mandate for category management and visible support and encouragement for a challenge and the pursuit of breakthrough.